 However, VG-10 is still the king in front of AUS-10v and it is unbeatable.
 AUS-10v is not that hard as the VG series but it truly delivers enough that you can use it fluently.
 You can find AUS-10v knives in the mid-range segment.

 Summing Up the AUS10 VS VG10 Comparison

 A good and the best Japanese knife is made through good steel out of the box.
+They are equally good for everything from cutting vegetables to filleting fish.
 Using good steel in the core blade of any knife makes it versatile, durable, razor-sharp, and extensively provides you a long-lasting edge.